mikenakis/Bathyscaphe/README.md

   - Recipient's e-mail address: paypal@michael.gr
   - Amount: 128.00
   - Currency: EUR
-  - Payment reference ("What's this payment for?"): please enter the following information:
+  - Payment reference ("What's this payment for?"): please enter the following information separated by spaces:
-    - your e-mail address (otherwise we cannot contact you!)
+    - Your e-mail address
-    - the name of the software you are purchasing a license for, i.e. "Bathyscaphe"
+    - The name of the software you are purchasing a license for, i.e. "Bathyscaphe"
-    - the version number that you want to license, as it appears in the maven coordinates.
+    - The version number that you want to license, as it appears in the maven coordinates.
   - Your shipping address: make sure your legal address is selected.
+- As soon as we receive the fee, we will send you an acknowledgement.
-- As soon as we receive the fee, you are licensed.
+- As soon as you receive the acknowledgement, you are licensed.
+- If you fail to properly fill in the Payment reference field, if the amount is incorrect, if the currency is incorrect, etc. you will not be licensed, and any funds received will be considered sponsorship.

 ## Contacting the author